adonisjs/v6-docs/content/docs/experimental/inertia.md

 ---
-summary: How to use Inertia.JS with AdonisJS
+summary: How to use Inertia with AdonisJS
 ---

-# Inertia.js
+# Inertia

-[Inertia.js](https://inertiajs.com/) is a framework agnostic way to create single page applications without a lot of the complexity that comes with modern SPAs.
+[Inertia](https://inertiajs.com/) is a framework-agnostic way to create single-page applications without much of the complexity of modern SPAs.

-This is a great middle ground between traditional server rendered applications (with templating engines) and modern SPAs (with client side routing and state management).
+It is a great middle ground between traditional server-rendered applications (with templating engines) and modern SPAs (with client-side routing and state management).

-Using Inertia.js will allow you to create a SPA with your favorite frontend framework (Vue.js, React, Svelte or Solid.js), without having to create a separate API.
-Best of both worlds.
+Using Inertia will allow you to create a SPA with your favorite frontend framework (Vue.js, React, Svelte or Solid.js) without creating a separate API.

 :::codegroup